 Law enforcement has little tolerance for underage drinking.
 If you are under 21 and get caught possessing or consuming alcohol in public, expect the law to be enforced, even on college campuses.
 For example, there is increased police presence and strict enforcement of underage drinking laws on the days of football games at The Ohio State University.
-Other universities have similar programs on their campuses that include prosecution for underage drinking offenses that occur in the homes of sororities and fraternities.
+Other universities have similar programs on their campuses which include prosecution for underage drinking offenses that occur in the homes of sororities and fraternities.
 An isolated incident due to a lapse in judgment can easily become a criminal case with significant consequences.

-Underage drinking is known by multiple titles in Ohio, including “underage alcohol consumption”, “underage alcohol possession”, “prohibition”, “underage intoxication”, “offense involving underage persons”, and “certain acts prohibited”.
+Underage drinking is known by multiple labels in Ohio, including “underage alcohol consumption”, “underage alcohol possession”, “prohibition”, “underage intoxication”, “offense involving underage persons”, and “certain acts prohibited”.
 Ohio law generally prohibits people under age 21 from purchasing, possessing, or consuming alcohol.
-The law also makes it illegal for underage persons to be under the influence of alcohol in a public place.
+Ohio law also makes it illegal for underage persons to be under the influence of alcohol in a public place.
 Cities throughout Ohio also have similar laws prohibiting the purchase, possession and consumption of alcohol for people under 21.
 People charged with underage drinking offenses are sometimes also charged with additional offenses.
 For example if your behavior is alarming or annoying, you may be charged with Disorderly Conduct.
 If you gave false information, you may be charged with Falsification or Obstructing Official Business.

 Ohio law classifies underage drinking as a first degree misdemeanor.
 The potential sentence for an underage drinking conviction includes a potential jail term up to six months, a fine up to $1,000 plus court costs, alcohol counseling, community service, and probation.
-In addition, a conviction is a permanent criminal record that may affect a person’s education and employment opportunities.
+In addition, a conviction for underage drinking is a public criminal record which may affect a person’s education and employment opportunities.

 There are essentially two strategies for defending a client charged with underage drinking in Columbus and central Ohio, and we pursue both strategies.
 First, we investigate the availability of a diversion program.
-If a client is accepted into a diversion program and completes it successfully, the case is dismissed without a conviction, and the records for the case can be sealed (expunged).
+If a client is accepted into a diversion program and completes it successfully, the case is dismissed, and the records for the case can be sealed (expunged).
 Second, we obtain the evidence the prosecuting attorney intends to introduce, evaluate the strength of that evidence, and pursue potential defenses to the charge.
-If a diversion program is not an option, or if a client opts not to participate in a diversion program, we plead Not Guilty and defend against the underage drinking charge through the court process.
+If a diversion program is not an option, or if a client opts not to participate in a diversion program, we plead Not Guilty and defend against the underage drinking charge in the court process.
 The court process may include pretrial hearings, hearings on motions to suppress evidence, and a trial.
 In all cases, we seek the best possible outcome for underage drinking charges from both a legal perspective and a treatment perspective.